Function Health

-Function Health, founded by Mark Hyman, offers 100+ biomarkers for $499 per year, with re-testing of 60 of the biomarkers mid-year.
-Dr Hyman started the Cleveland Clinic's Functional Medicine program and was made famous by The Katie Couric Show.
+Function Health was founded by Mark Hyman and offers 100+ biomarkers for $365 per year.
+60 of the biomarkers are re-tested mid-year.
+Dr Hyman started the Cleveland Clinic's Functional Medicine program, and was made famous by The Katie Couric Show before starting Function.

 I tried Function Health when they first launched.
-The appeal of getting a bunch of really advanced biomarkers (ApoB, Lp(a), particle sizes, hormones, etc) without doctor gatekeeping was obvious.
+What appealed to me about Function was testing a bunch of advanced biomarkers like ApoB, Lp(a), particle sizes, hormones, and so on.
+The lack of gatekeeping was refreshing.
 I also liked the idea of getting the Grail multi-cancer test.

 Here's what I think Function did well: the blood test report is attractive and well-designed, with nice colors.
 The pricing is cheaper than what I could get myself or from my doctor.

 Where I think Function could improve is the follow up.
 The "clinician report" that you get is essentially written by ChatGPT, it recommends some supplements, but aside from that, there's not much.
-The mobile apps just let you view your results.
-You can't track results over time since there's no way to upload PDFs of previous blood tests.
+Function's mobile apps just let you view your results.
+You can't track results over time, since the feature to upload PDFs of previous blood tests doesn't trend.

-Overall, I think Function Health is a good option for those who want a comprehensive blood test, but I think they'll need to step up their game to stay competitive.
+Overall, Function Health is still a good option for those who want a comprehensive blood test.
+But they'll need to step up their game to stay competitive.

 What's included in Function's blood test